imapp-pl/gas-cost-estimator/docs/gas-schedule-proposal.md

 ## Conservative Gas Schedule Proposal

 The idea behind the conservative gas schedule is to limit changes only to the most mispriced elements.
-By doing so, we aim to minimize the impact on the existing ecosystem, while still improving security.
+By doing so, we aim to minimize the impact on the existing ecosystem while still improving security.
 This should also be easier to implement, as it requires fewer changes to the existing codebases in EVM clients.

 The opcodes proposed for change are those that have been identified to be mispriced during the research.